 Risks

-The National Offenders Management Service (NOMS) assesses the risk of harm and the Youth Justice Board assesses the risk for under 18 year olds.
-There are four levels of risk:
+Probation providers and the Prison Service assess the risk of harm and the Youth Justice Board assesses the risk for under 18 year olds.
+There are four levels of risk used to determine the level serious harm than an individual poses :

 Low: current evidence does not indicate likelihood of causing serious harm.